Hip pain explained

 Hip pain is a general term to explain pain felt around the hip joint.
 Hip pain is common and can have a variety of different causes.
 The exact area of your hip pain can often explain the cause of the pain as well.
 Both children and adults can experience hip pain.

 The hip explained

-The hip joint is designed to withstand wear, tear and repeated motion.
+The hip joint is designed to withstand large forces, wear and tear and repeated motion.
 The ball and socket joint in the hip, which is also the largest in the human body, fits together to allow fluid movement.
 When the hip is in use (for example, during physical activity and sport) the cartilage helps prevent friction as the hip moves around in the socket.

 How we treat hip pain at Sydney Spine & Sports Centre (S3C)

 When treating your hip pain, our chiropractors and physiotherapists use evidence-based treatments.
 With this approach and a tailored treatment plan based on the level and location of your hip pain, we aim to get you back to your daily routine as quickly and safely as possible.

 - Strained muscle